IBM/db2developerextension-about/docs/working-with-stored-procedures/creating-native-sql-stored-procedures.md

 2. Save the file with a `.spsql` extension (for example, `MyProcedure.spsql`).

 3. In your `.spsql` file, start typing `CREATE PROCEDURE`.
-You'll only need to type a few letters before you see CREATE PROCEDURE in the list of available code snippets.
+You need to type only a few characters before the CREATE PROCEDURE code snippet appears in the list of available completions.

     Select the CREATE PROCEDURE statement (SQL - native) snippet to populate your file with the basic CREATE PROCEDURE structure: